Chain Pricing

 The trade-off is the trade-off you would expect: the Firestone rotation is slower (45 to 60 minutes versus 25 to 30 at Walmart), more expensive (factor of 2 to 5 on per-visit price), and more rigorous (a real inspection by a real mechanic, not just a wheel swap).
 For owners who treat the tire rotation as the touchpoint where a trusted mechanic also looks at brakes, suspension, fluids, and lights every 6,000 miles, the Firestone price tag is buying coordinated care, not just labor.
 For owners who do their own multipoint inspections (or trust their dealership for that piece), the extra Firestone cost is paying for a service they do not need.

-The 19-point Courtesy Inspection in detail
+The courtesy check in detail

 The inspection that ships with every rotation covers four-corner brake pad measurement, brake rotor condition, front and rear shocks and struts, suspension bushings, ball joints, tie-rod ends, all four tire tread depths and wear patterns, all fluid levels (engine oil, transmission fluid, coolant, brake fluid, power steering, washer), serpentine belt condition, hoses, lights (headlights, brake lights, turn signals, license plate), wipers, and battery state of charge.
 The tech walks the vehicle, fills out a printed checklist, and the service writer hands you the report at pickup.